 Rocky Reach Discovery Center is located on the west side of Rocky Reach Dam, easily accessible from Highway 97A, and offers ample parking for guests, including recreational vehicles and buses.

 Guests will discover a museum, a café, balconies that offer panoramic views of the dam and grounds, the juvenile fish bypass system, the reservoir (Lake Entiat) and the Columbia River.
 A 90-seat theater shows movies throughout the day and upon request.
 Guided tours are available by appointment.

-Visitor Center Access and Security Policy
+Discovery Center Access and Security Policy

 5000 State Hwy 97A